priyansh19/Key_Value_DataStore_Java/README.md

  - **Performance** : For faster retrieval, whenever our application starts, we will be reading from file and populate the ConcurrentHashMap.
 2 Maps hold KeyValuePairs, KeyAndTTL info.
  - **Adaptability** : Provided a way to change default values through JVM flags

-# :Rocket: How to use the application:
+# :rocket: How to use the application:

 1) The Applications is based on REPL(Read, Eval, Print, Loop), an interactive commandline interface.
 2) It is a file-based key-value data store that supports the basic CRD (create, read, and delete)